hagerstown/comprehensive-plan/content/02-introduction/04-community-input.md

 - One positive aspect of Hagerstown
 - One negative liability of Hagerstown

 Results of the survey were compiled and assessed by members of the Planning Commission.
 The following conclusions were drawn from survey results:

 **Survey Results**

 ##Public Meeting

 On June 12, 2013 a public workshop and open discussion was hosted by the Planning Commission.
 Residents were encouraged to give voice to their ideas, concerns, and aspirations regarding the future of Hagerstown.
-The meeting was held in The Meeting Place on Main Street and was moderated by Susie Ripley.
+The meeting was held in The Meeting Place on Main Street and was moderated by Susie Ripley, who is an East Central Community Liaison from the
+Office of Community and Rural Affairs.
 Attendees were asked to respond to various questions during the meeting and to vote on their top five answers for each question.
 Results of this meeting are summarized below.

 **What qualities does Hagerstown currently have?**
 - Library (11 votes)